Rank: # 12

 Dang…was it hard.

-Released by Nintendo in 1981, the game was one of the very first examples of “platform” genre game play (meaning that you had to maneuver a character across a series of platforms and avoid all obstacles in his path).
-Only the sickest of fanatical minds could have come up with this game’s tediously difficult mechanics: You – playing Mario – had to save the damsel in distress (Pauline) from giant, KING KONG-esque ape named Donkey Kong.
+Released by Nintendo in 1981, the game was one of the very first examples of “platform” genre gameplay (meaning that you had to maneuver a character across a series of platforms and avoid all obstacles in his path).
+Only the sickest of fanatical minds could have come up with this game’s tediously difficult mechanics: You – playing Mario – had to save the damsel-in-distress (Pauline) from giant a KING KONG-esque ape named Donkey Kong.
 That damn ape threw everything but the proverbial kitchen sink at you: fireballs, high-speed barrels…you name it.
 Your only defense was to either jump over them (not as easy as it sounds) or bash them with a hammer…if you had one.

 Like all great ROCKY-like tales of perseverance, guts, and integrity, THE KING OF KONG does give us an underdog hero.
-He is Washingtonian Steve Wiebe, who has lived a life of constant letdowns and disappointments.
-He initially had a passion for baseball, but one tournament failure early in life crushes his future hopes.
-He is a smart and talented man, proficient in music, art, and sports, but he is a classic underachiever, forever fearing to go for broke to do something with his talents for fear of potential letdown (a point his wife frequently makes in the film).
+He's Washingtonian Steve Wiebe, who has lived a life of constant letdowns and disappointments.
+He initially had a passion for baseball, but one tournament failure early in life crushed his future hopes.
+He's a smart and talented man, proficient in music, art, and sports, but he's also a classic underachiever, forever fearing to go for broke to do something with his talents for fear of potential letdown (a point his wife frequently makes in the film).
 After he was laid off from Boeing Steve became a stay-at-home father and later would go to night school to become a teacher.
-He does have one feverous hobby: He develops a real craving for Donkey Kong and plays it a lot in his garage.
-He then reads about Mitchell’s record score on 874,300 on-line and then realizes that – wait a tick – he could beat it.
+He does have one passionate hobby: he develops a real craving for Donkey Kong and plays it a lot in his garage.
+He then reads about Mitchell’s record score on 874,300 online and then realizes that – wait a tick – he could beat it.

 The documentary then goes down some really weird paths.